VolkovLabs/volkovlabs.io/README.md

-# Blog, Documentation, and Grafana Crash Course
+# Business Suite and Grafana Crash Course

 This documentation is powered by [Docusaurus](https://docusaurus.io/), a modern static site generator built for effortless content creation.